voucherifyio/voucherify-openapi/changelog/OPEN-API.md

 ## 2024-12-12

-Remvoed `bundle_rules` from the `ValidationRuleBase` schema – the feature is not released yet
+- Removed `bundle_rules` from the `ValidationRuleBase` schema – the feature is not released yet
+- Added `holder_loyalty_tier` to OpenAPIWebhooks.json and OpenAPI.json with the following schemas:
+  - `EventCustomerLoyaltyCardPointsAdded`
+  - `EventCustomerVouchersLoyaltyPointsExpired`
+  - `EventCustomerLoyaltyCardPointsTransferred`
+  - `LoyaltyCardTransaction`
+  - `VoucherTransaction`

 ## 2024-12-05